R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 }
 ```

-And with that, we're done configuring the build.
+And with that, we're done configuring the module.

 ## Create a new subclass of `Enclave`